Spanish Rice (Easy, Delicious, The BEST!)

-Spanish Rice is a quick, delicious side dish that's as easy as cooking a pot of rice using chicken broth, tomato sauce, and seasonings!
+Spanish Rice is a quick, delicious side dish that's as simple as cooking a pot of rice using chicken broth, tomato sauce, and seasonings.
+This easy Spanish Rice recipe will be your go-to side dish for Mexican entrees!

 WANT TO SAVE THIS RECIPE?

-Now, I'm not going to get into a debate about what constitutes "authentic" Spanish Rice or why we're talking about Spanish Rice in the first place when Cinco de Mayo is a holiday celebrating old Mexico.
+Now, I'm not going to get into a debate about what constitutes an "authentic" Spanish Rice recipe because there are as many variations as there are stars in the sky.

-So that, my friends, is how I'm going to demonstrate cooking Spanish Rice today.
+So that, my friends, is how I'm going to demonstrate cooking homemade Spanish Rice today!

 Ingredients